prantlf/docker-git-p4/README.md

 [This image] is supposed to manage sources in [Perforce] using [Git] interface with the help of [git-p4].
 Tools `git` and `p4` are available to be used separately, of course.
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
 [Git] has to be updated from time to time by triggering a new build manually.
 [Perforce] and [git-p4] have to updated in the `Dockerfile`.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docker-git-p4`.

 `git-p4` is a convenient way how to sync sources from Perforce without creating a Perforce client and dealing with read-only files created by `p4`:

 * Clone the project sources `git p4 clone //projects/first`.